Bicycle Accident Lawyers

-Understand the Bike Laws in California
+Bicycle Laws in California

 Night rides have different rules.

-When you ride at night, there are a number of other considerations and rules you might abide by to ensure a safe ride.
-For instance, you must wear a headlamp or another source of light that is visible at least 300 feet away from you.
+You must wear a headlamp or another source of light that is visible at least 300 feet away from you.
 This gives oncoming motor vehicles, as well as other cyclists, a chance to see you and adjust their course.
 You must also have a red reflector on the back of your bike that can be seen at least 500 feet away from you.
 Finally, you must have bike pedals that have yellow or white reflectors that are visible to oncoming and approaching traffic.

-Bike Accident Occurrences
+Bicycle Accident Occurrences